Are You Eligible to Move to Mexico?

 The income requirements vary by consulate and are NET (after taxes).

 You can apply for Mexican residency through income or savings.
-You don’t need both.
+You do not need both.
 And you also DO NOT need to live in Mexico to remain a resident.
 So, it’s a good idea to secure your residency NOW because these requirements increase yearly.

 Please understand each consulate has its own economic solvency requirements.